 When asked what it means to him today to be a Tuskegee Airman, Fauntroy said, “I’m proud.
 God has blessed me to be a Tuskegee Airman, and it gave me an opportunity to meet people who I had no idea were available.”

-Fauntroy said serving his country during a time when the military was segregated was still an honor, but things changed when First Lady Eleanor Roosevelt flew on a plane with them — one of the biggest moments for the Tuskegee Airmen, he said.
+He said things changed when First Lady Eleanor Roosevelt flew on a plane with them — one of the biggest moments for the Tuskegee Airmen, he said.

 “Mrs. Roosevelt had to fly with one of our instructors — our chief instructor, Chief Anderson, who was a civilian — to prove that negroes could fly, and when she came down, she said, ‘They can fly,’ and of course, she had influence over… President Roosevelt, and of course, that’s what at least got us into the war,” Fauntroy said.

-After Fauntroy was honorably discharged from the military, he earned an engineering degree from Howard University.
+After his discharge, Fauntroy earned an engineering degree from Howard University.
 He was the first Black engineer hired in the D.C. public transportation industry.